Skip to content

 2. Address the workload issue by simplifying the template.

-3. Address the language issue by offering Urdu versions.
+3. Address the language issue by offering versions in other common languages spoken by the parent community.

 4. Run another PDSA cycle on the rollout.